Playland (New York): 21st century

 By 2001, Playland was Westchester's most visited park, seeing one million visitors that year.
 For the 2002 season, Playland unveiled three new rides: the Kite Flyer, Crazy Mouse, and Sky Skater.
 Until the beginning of the 2002–2003 National Hockey League season, the New York Rangers practiced at the Playland Ice Casino.
-Currently, as of 2023, the hockey team from Manhattanville College, located in nearby Purchase, plays its home games at Playland.
+As of 2023, the Manhattanville College hockey team, located in nearby Purchase, was playing its home games at Playland.

 In 2012, Hurricane Sandy claimed parts of Playland's boardwalk, flooded and caused substantial damage to the Ice Casino, and scattered debris throughout Read Sanctuary.
 As a result of damage sustained during the hurricane, the north boardwalk remained closed until 2018.